Kotambail-Hegde/Masquerade-Emulator/README.md

 :warning: **<ins>Disclaimer</ins>:**

 * **_Below 'in-game snapshots' were taken on a windows PC using an OLC build (v0.6036 or lower) which is now <ins>deprecated</ins>_**</br>
-* **_Masquerade users is always recomended to use ImGui build is as OLC build will not be supported for further updates_**
+* **_Masquerade users is always recomended to use ImGui build as OLC build will not be supported for further updates_**

 _Gameboy Advance_ _(Pokemon Ruby, Emerald and Sapphire)_